 Yellow shading in this document indicates proposed tariff revisions contained in the filing to comply with Order No. 831, which the CAISO filed on September 5, 2019 in Docket No. ER19-2757-000

+6.5.2.3.7 Constraint Relaxation Threshold

+Annually, the CAISO will post on its OASIS the Constraint Relaxation Thresholds for all the Balancing Authority Areas participating in the CAISO Market.

 * * * * *